karolinaszafranbelzowska/Higher-Diploma-in-Science-Data-Analytics---GMIT-2021/README.md

 This task assessment has been carried out as an assignment of the Machine Learning and Statistic module of the Higher Diploma In Data Analytics at GMIT.
 The assessment was implemented in Jupyter Notebook (tasks.jpynb) using the Python programming language.

-The following tasks are included in the Jupyter Notebook Task 1: Square root of 2 function.
+The following tasks are included in the Jupyter Notebook.

+Task 1: Square root of 2 function.

 Write a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
 Your code should not depend on any module from the standard library1 or otherwise.
 You should research the task first and include references and a description of your algorithm.